You are married to an EU/EEA citizen who is a worker in Denmark under EU law

 If you are the spouse of a Danish citizen in Denmark, you must be aware of the fact that your spouse must have exercised his/her right to free movement across national borders, before you can be granted equal status with Danish citizens and receive SU.

 You must document that your spouse with Danish citizenship has exercised his/her right to free movement across national borders according to EU law and that he/she has had a genuine and effective residence in another EU/EEA country or Switzerland or in another way can be regarded as a migrant worker according to EU law.
-The documentation must be submitted to your place of education along with the information form for foreign citizens.
+You must attach the documentation together with the application for equal status for foreign citizens applying for equal status with Danish citizens.
+You can access the application for equal status by clicking on the receipt page you get when you have applied for SU in minSU.

 The documentation can consist of: